Spring flowers and travel clothes for UK trip

 Packing hacks can help you make the most of your spring travel wardrobe.
 These are a few favorites to help you fit more in and stay organized!

-- A slim padded puffer vest packs small, but delivers a punch of warmth if you hit an unexpected cold day.
-You can layer it under your raincoat if you get a surprise dose of late winter weather.
+• A slim padded puffer vest packs small, but delivers a punch of warmth if you hit an unexpected cold day.
+You can also layer it under your lightweight coat to easily make that coat cold-weather-ready.

-- Scarves are a fantastic way to add variety to your spring travel wardrobe, also without taking up too much space.
+• Scarves are a fantastic way to add a bit of warmth and variety to your spring travel wardrobe without taking up too much space.

-- Soft-side luggage is lighter, meaning more usable packing space in checked bags.
+• Soft-side luggage is lighter, meaning more usable packing space in checked bags.
+However, a hard-side bag will last longer and is less likely to fall apart mid-trip.

 Everything To Pack for a Spring Trip in the UK